 Digital learning tools such as e-learning and MOOCs have been available for some time.
 However, the current generation of digital learning tools have not quite made the widespread impact that was desired.
 This is changing.
 A new generation of digital learning pioneers are combining up-to-date content with the latest pedagogic techniques and flexible digital platforms and tools to transform digital learning.
 These companies focus on skills-based approaches, with modular learning packages, all centered around the learner.
 This flexibility and personalization is appropriate for the lifelong learning imperatives of today’s job market, as well as delivering personalized, guided learning to children.
 These organizations are innovating approaches that all education and training organizations can leverage and learn from.

+Governments should work with national education authorities to optimize approaches to digital learning for adults.
+This could form an important element in finding work for those unemployed as a consequence of the crisis and more generally for people who wish to upskill or reskill to adjust their competences to the rapidly changing labor market.

 As with all periods of rapid technological progress, equal access to learning tools for all citizens must be a priority; digital divides can rapidly exacerbate social and economic divides.
 Therefore, digital learning infrastructure plans must be mindful of regions and communities with restricted access to electricity, devices and connectivity.